vortexdeveloperlabs/Filter-Lock/README.md

 # Filter Lock

+> TODO: I still need to seperate many of the Developer notes into normal (user) docs as well

 [Developer notes](./docs/For%20devs/Index.md)

 Filter Lock makes your links nearly unblockable and prevents automatic blocking and scanning, such as Google Safe Browsing.
 It works through HTTP Router Middleware.